bonfire-engine/bonfire-engine.github.io/v3.0/doc/player.md

 ```

-To change the SimplePlayer animation you should use the `SimpleDirectionAnimation` methods.
+To play the moment animation you should use the `SimpleDirectionAnimation` methods.
 For example:

 ```dart